-During this year, progress towards the achievement of the objectives has been monitored through the Performance Management Framework, the Performance Report, the Project Review Team, the Delivering Effective Services Project Team and through other internal review mechanisms.
-In the year under review processes and controls were appropriately applied to enable a detailed review of the Council's priorities, to take account of direction received from the new Government, and to achieve significant savings in service delivery.
+Progress towards the achievement of the objectives has been monitored through the Performance Management Framework, the Performance Report, the Projects Advisory Group and through other internal review mechanisms.
+In the year under review these controls were appropriately applied.
 Established clear channels of communication with all sections of our community and other stakeholders, ensuring accountability and encouraging open consultation

-Communication and Consultation strategies are in place, together with an Equality and Diversity Scheme helping to ensure that all groups in our community have a voice, can be heard and are suitably consulted.
+Communication and Consultation strategies are in place.
+The Council has published its equality data and annual report in line with the Public Sector Equality Duty helping to ensure that all groups in our community have a voice, can be heard and know how the Council makes its decisions.